nrennie/nrennie.rbind.io/content/talks/2023-10-26-r-pharma-2023-panel-discussion/index.md

 ---
 title: "Thriving as a Data Scientist: Her Perspective"
 slug: "r-pharma-2023-panel-discussion"
-subtitle: "This two hour workshop will introduce you to using {tidymodels} for machine learning in R."
+subtitle: "This panel discussion will hear career stories from four senior-level women in data science, followed by a question and answer session."
 image: featured.png
-excerpt: "This two hour workshop will introduce you to using {tidymodels} for machine learning in R."
+excerpt: "This panel discussion will hear career stories from four senior-level women in data science, followed by a question and answer session."
 PublishDate: "2023-10-19"
 date: "2023-10-26"
 date_end: "2023-10-26"